DigitalVault/diva/README.md

 - create a copy of existing documents, images, audios and videos and other files
 - convert them into long lasting formats entirely based on open-source standards
 - extract metadata and maintain a search index
-- provide a web-based interface for the browsing, searching, previewing importing and exporting
+- provide a web-based interface for the browsing, searching, previewing, importing and exporting

 The Project will be of course open source as well, as open source is the key feature for long-term preservation.